serby/GitIgnore/Readme.md

 ## Adding to your project

-If you want to get this into you project you can do the following
+If you want to get this into your project you can do the following

      wget --no-check-certificate https://github.com/PabloSerbo/GitIgnore/raw/master/.gitignore
      git add .gitignore